vmanoharan/cs400-X-Team-12/README.md

 # super-octo-system

+1. Go
+1. Add your X-team group number as a new team in the

 * Students will create their own repository
 * Clone this repository
 * Learn a few .md markup rules
 * Draft their own team rules
 * Draft their own style guide
 * Submit their *x_team_rules.md* and *x_style_guide.md* files to Canvas before the due date and time

+(expected height is within 2*log2N)